Ayush2406/TravelSphere/README.md

 ### Traveler / User

-The primary user of TravelSphere.
+The primary user of Travel Sphere.
 The traveler can register, log in, manage a profile, create and view posts, follow other travelers, view a personalized feed, and search for destinations.

 ### Administrator

-Responsible for administrative activities such as user management, content moderation, report management, alerts, destination management, and viewing system reports/analytics.
+Responsible for administrative activities such as user management, content moderation, report management, alerts, destination management, and viewing system reports and analytics.

 ### Map / Location Service